mireiahernandez/rag-pipeline/README.md

 1. Delete a document through the `/delete` endpoint.
 2. The document is deleted from the `documents` and `vectors` collections of the `tenant1` database.

 ## Query pipeline
+### Retrieval
 1. Query the app through the `/query` endpoint.
 2. The query is embedded into a vector embedding by the `Embedder` class.
 3. The query vector embedding is used to find the most similar vector embeddings in the `vectors` collection of the `tenant1` database.
+This is handled by the `DenseRetriever` class.
+The indices of the top k most similar vectors are retrieved.
-4. The most similar documents are retrieved from the `documents` collection of the `tenant1` database.
+4. The text from the `documents` collection is retrieved using the indices of the top k most similar vectors.

+### Nearest neighbor search with MongoDB
+The nearest neighbor search is implemented using MongoDB's aggregation framework.
+This is done by taking the vector embedding and the query embedding and an aggregation pipeline to compute the cosine similarity.
+An aggregation pipeline is a specific flow of operations that processes, transforms, and returns results.
+In this case, the pipeline is used to compute the cosine similarity between the vector embedding and the query embedding.

+This ensures that the nearest neighbor search is efficient and scalable.

+## Generation pipeline
-5. The most similar documents are returned to the user.
+1. The query and the retrieved text are passed to the `Generator` class.
+2. The `Generator` class generates a response using the query and the retrieved text.